accuracies160/CASA/README.md

-# BASCA
+# CASA
-BASCA - Personal Finances
+CASA - A Personal Finance App for Your Home